 I thought it would useful today touch upon the true meaning of Christmas.
 For some, Christmas is a religious event tied to the nativity while for others, it is a time for simply sharing our fondness for each other by exchanging gifts.. . .
 Read More

 Named as such in 1941 by President Franklin D. Roosevelt, Bill of Rights Day is a call for all American citizens to reflect, review and celebrate the historical significance of this anniversary and to ponder how the amendments affect our daily lives and ensure our most sacred basic rights and civil liberties – rights and civil liberties that in the past we have taken for granted.

 For some, this may seem like an odd way to start a Thanksgiving Day message but to my way of thinking it is perfect.
 Why you might say?
 Well think about it.
 We wake up each morning with the capacity to think and to feel and to share and to love.
-We have air to breath and endless skies to enjoy.
-We have friendships to embrace and food to eat. . . .
+We have air to breath and endless skies to enjoy.. . .
 Read More

 The article you are about to read is something that I have been working on for a number of months.
 Before we begin, I would like thank my long term friend, George Ure, for his assistance and collaboration on this piece.
 Together our goal was to uncover the truth and debunk what we thought were the internet myth’s about FEMA.

 In recent months we have all read and seen videos of the large scale movement of military gear, including equipment which could be used to control an unruly US civilian population.. . .
 Read More

 Recently, 600 million people in India were without power for two days.
 According to news sources, the suspected cause was one of simple supply and demand: more people wanted power than the Indian infrastructure was able to deliver.
 It was not only lights out – but lights out for half of the population.
 Even I have a problem wrapping my brain around a black out of that magnitude.